 In early April, INTERPOL warned of “a significant increase” in ransomware attempts against organizations responding to the pandemic, including hospitals.
-Since then, a steady drip of alerts and attacks have only heightened the unease.
+Since then, a steady drip of alerts and attacks have only heightened the unease and the need for strong healthcare cybersecurity.

 Microsoft recently sent an alert that dozens of ransomware deployments had occurred in the first two weeks of April.
 The Department of State made a remarkable flex in the aftermath of cyberattack on a Czech Republic hospital, and attackers leveled the most significant stateside “detonation,” as cybersecurity experts sometimes say, during the COVID-19 era by locking up systems at the Parkview Medical Center, in Pueblo, Colorado.
 At least one of the cybercriminal enterprises that vowed not to target medical facilities during the pandemic wasn’t exactly firm on its word.